wearvr/dpvr-vr-unity-sdk-instructions/examples/Readme.md

 ##### Input system

-An example of how to recive inputs from the DPVR device, including key presses and guesture events.
+An example of how to recive inputs from the DPVR device, including key presses and gesture events.

 ##### Event system